aai4r/aai4r-TableServiceDetection/README.md

 ### Run
-Run the demo code with the sample images.
+Run the demo code with the sample image (that is in the python code).
    ```bash
    python table_service_alarm_interface.py
    ```
+A detailed explanation is written in the sample code.